 Lincoln National Bank and Trust

 Was chartered as The German American National Bank in 1905 from GMHFW.
 Photos and discussion January 1, 2017 on You are positively from Fort Wayne, if you remember...
-Closed group on Facebook.
+Archived and Closed group with over 20,000 members on Facebook.

 Lincoln National Life Insurance Company